ronvic12/ronvic12/README.md

 ## Hi there 👋

 - 🔭 I’m currently working on Anderson Continuing Education in a Web Developer Role.
-- 🌱 I’m currently learning C#,ASP.NET,JavaScript, Python
+- 🌱 I am continuously improving my web development and programming skills in C#, ASP.NET, JavaScript, Python, and Node.js.
 - 👯 I’m looking to collaborate and learn with a team of Software Engineers
 - 📫 How to reach me: ronviccuevas@gmail.com or in my LinkedIn: https://www.linkedin.com/in/ronvic-cuevas/
 - 😄 Pronouns: He/Him